IDU-CVLab/NST_for_Gen/README.md

 # NST_for_Gen
-PyTorch implementation of Neural Style Transfer (NST) for image generation method.
+* PyTorch implementation of Neural Style Transfer (NST) for image generation method.
+* The "assets" folder contains sample of input images to serve as an example to for replicating the code.
+You need to replace the input images in this folder with your own input images to be able to run the codes.
+*

 ## Setup
 Installation can be done in two ways: